-Clark H. Byrum School of Business
+Clark H. Byrum School of Business Bachelor Degree Programs

 The Byrum School advances the mission of Marian University through its innovative and experiential curriculum.
-Students' learn-by-doing as they develop solutions to live business problems.
+Students learn by doing as they develop solutions to live business problems.
 The Byrum School's experiential approach fosters the development of leaders who will make ethical and informed decisions in their daily lives.

-The Byrum School of Business offers a bachelor of science degree in the areas of accounting, business analytics, finance, management and marketing.
-All students complete a 39-credit common core of courses plus additional coursework that is specific to each major.
-The core consists of three, nine-credit experiential courses, BUS 109, 209 and 309, plus an additional 12 credits from BUS 200 - Careers in Business: Research and Internships, BUS 360/365 - Internship, BUS 400 - Careers in Business: Job Search and Professional Development, BUS 401 - Business Ethics and an elective business experience.
+The Byrum School of Business offers a bachelor of science degree in the areas of accounting, business analytics, finance, logistics & supply chain management, management and marketing.
+All students complete a 42-credit common core of courses plus additional coursework that is specific to each major.
+The core consists of 2 nine-credit experiential courses, BUS 109 and 309, plus an additional 24 credits from AIM 123 - Introduction to Business Analytics, BUS 200 - Careers in Business: Research and Internships, BUS 205 - Business Statistics, MKT 240 - Principles of Marketing, MGT 250 - Principles of Management, BUS 360/365 -Internship, BUS 400-Careers in Business: Job Search and Professional Development, BUS 401 -Business Ethics and an elective business experience.